-Topics: Property tax
+Topics: Property tax software

-Topics: Property tax
+Topics: Artificial intelligence in tax

-Topics: Property tax forecasting
+Topics: Property tax appeals

-Topics: Property tax
+Topics: Property tax management

 When it comes to Maryland business personal property tax, consistency is key.
 Unlike other states, which have multiple local jurisdictions handling personal property administration matters, the assessment of all personal property in the Old Line State lies within the purview of a single state agency: the Department of Assessments & Taxation (SDAT).
 The reasoning behind this strategy?
 To “foster the uniform and consistent administration” of business personal property tax, which includes everything from furniture and office equipment to machinery, tools, and any other property not classified as real property.